"The five pillars of Islam" is a name used to signify the

 The profession of faith (shahada), which in English may be translated as: "There is no God but Allah, and Mohammed is the Prophet of Allah";

-Prayer (salah), which is to be conducted five times daily (at dawn, midday, mid-afternoon, sunset, and nightfall) and can last up to a half an hour; during prayer, shops and restaurants close;
+Prayer (salah): Five times a day the call to prayer rings from the minaret on each Mosque (at sunrise, midday, mid-afternoon, sunset, and nightfall).
+Prayer time can last up to a half an hour; during prayer time, shops and restaurants close;

 Almsgiving (zakat);

-Fasting (syam), which is to be performed by healthy adults, from dawn to dusk, during the holy month of Ramadan (some people are exempted, e.g., pregnant women);
+Fasting (syam), which is done from dawn to dusk, during the holy month of Ramadan.

-Pilgrimage to Mecca (hajj), which must be done once by those who are fit enough, and financially able, to perform it.
+Pilgrimage to Mecca (hajj), which must be done at least once in a lifetime by by those who are fit enough, and financially able to do so.